specialprocedures/igdr.ch/content/posts/drugs.md

 Matanga allows buyers and sellers to trade anonymously, without ever needing to meet.
 Sellers do not even need to hide the drugs themselves and recruit couriers to further distance themselves from transactions.

 In Europe, where markets are larger and penalties lower, online trade may be considered unnecessarily cumbersome by buyers and sellers.
 In Georgia, however, where both buyer and seller may face lengthy prison time for the smallest exchange, online markets may be becoming a normal part of doing business.

----

-_This article was the launch piece for my study into illicit drugs in Georgia.
-The full report can be found on the CRRC Georgia_ [_website_](https://crrc.ge/uploads/tinymce/documents/PolicyBriefs/Online%20Markets%20for%20Illicit%20Drugs%20in%20Georgia%20-%20Report%20-%20FINAL.pdf?ref=oc-media.org) _with source code and data available on_ [_Github_](https://github.com/crrcgeorgia/matanga?ref=oc-media.org)_._